Alan-Jowett/ctsTraffic/docs/ctsMediaStream_interactions.md

-This file shows a sequence diagram (Mermaid) for the interactions between `ctsMediaStreamServerListeningSocket`, `ctsMediaStreamServerImpl` and `ctsMediaStreamServerConnectedSocket`.
+This file shows a sequence diagram (Mermaid) for the interactions between `ctsMediaStreamServerListeningSocket`, `ctsMediaStreamServerImpl` and `ctsMediaStreamSender`.
 The goal is to understand these interactions so we can reduce coupling between them.

 ```mermaid